 Military service to your country is a proud achievement.
 The Australian Government awards medals and honours to signify service and contribution to the nation.
-Most people wear medals appropriately, knowing that they have earned them.
+Most people wear their medals appropriately, knowing that they have earned them.
 A minority embellish their service with lies and trinket medals, thinking it will earn them respect.
 It does not; it diminishes the worth of their real awards.
 In some cases individuals who have little or no military service infiltrate ex-service organisations with false claims.
-These frauds are not welcome in the RSL.

 When the situation is appropriate, medals awarded to you are worn on your left breast.
 These include medals issued by the Australian Government and foreign awards authorised by the Governor-General for wearing.
 They should be worn in the correct order of precedence and not include unauthorised medals.
 Official state and territory issued medals are worn on the right breast unless authorised by the Governor-General to be included within an approved medal set.

 Medals issued to another person, worn in commemoration of their service, are worn on the right breast.

 Purchased or unofficial commemorative medals, known as tinnies, must not be included with approved medals and not worn on your left breast at public ceremonial or commemorative events.
 This also applies to unofficial medals issued by organisations and non-approved foreign medals.
 A small number of society and organisation issued medals are approved.